Apple's new iPhones shift smartphone camera battleground to AI

 “Cameras and displays sell phones,” said Julie Ask, vice president and principal analyst at Forrester.

-Apple added a third lens to the iPhone 11 Pro model, matching the three-camera setup of rivals like Samsung Electronics Co Ltd (005930.KS) and Huawei Technologies Co Ltd [HWT.UL], already a feature on their flagship models.
+Apple added a third lens to the iPhone 11 Pro model, matching the three-camera setup of rivals like Samsung Electronics Co Ltd and Huawei Technologies Co Ltd [HWT.UL], already a feature on their flagship models.

 But Apple also played catch-up inside the phone, with some features such as “night mode,” a setting designed to make low-light photos look better.
 Apple will add that mode to its new phones when they ship on Sept.
-20, but Huawei and Alphabet Inc’s (GOOGL.O) Google Pixel have had similar features since last year.
+20, but Huawei and Alphabet Inc’s Google Pixel have had similar features since last year.

 In making photos look better, Apple is trying to gain an advantage by way of the custom chip that powers its phone.
 During the iPhone 11 Pro launch, executives spent more time talking its processor - dubbed the A13 Bionic - than the specs of the newly added lens.